jeremy-cxf/sigsci-iis-agent-module-install/README.md

 - accesskeyid [optional]
 - secretaccesskey [optional]

+You can provide an agent.conf in the same place you are running the script, and it will parse it and use that.
+I have not tested it with a revproxy config yet.

 This tool will do the following:
 - Install the agent  (version specified)
 - Install the module (version specified)